CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Materials and Methods

-\textbf{Dataset division} We divide each dataset into different subsets randomly.
+In our setup, we randomly divide each dataset into different subsets.
 For the COVID-19 radiography dataset, we divided it into a training subset, a validation subset, and a test subset with a ratio of 8:1:1.
-As for the COVIDx CXR-3 dataset, we only divide it into a training subset and a validation subset with a ratio of 8:2 because the images for testing are provided individually.
+As for the COVIDx CXR-3 dataset, we divided it into a training subset and a validation subset with a ratio of 8:2 as the images for testing are provided separately.
+We maintain the same ratio of positive to negative examples in the training, validation, and test subsets to ensure class balance across each.
 Details of the dataset partition results can be found in \cref{tab1}.

-\textbf{Configurations} Our CECT is developed using the DL framework Pytorch \citep{paszke2019pytorch}.
-The input images are resized and cropped to the resolution of 224 × 224 and normalized.
-Data augmentation including RandomResizedCrop and RandomHorizontalFlip is introduced for the training subset for generalization ability consideration.
-We use the cross-entropy loss as the loss function and set the optimizer as Adam.
-Transfer learning is implemented for the CEB and TCB, excluding the prediction head of TCB.
-Specifically, these network components are first pre-trained on the ImageNet \cite{deng2009imagenet} before training on the COVID-19 image datasets.
+Images are resized and cropped to the resolution of 224 × 224 and normalized.
+Data augmentations including random resize, crop, and horizontal flip are implemented for the training subset for generalization ability consideration.
+We train various models for 20 epochs with an initial learning rate of 0.003.
+As the training proceeds, the learning rate is decreased with a factor of 0.5 and patience of 5.
+The training batch size is 64.
+We leverage the cross-entropy loss as the loss function and set the optimizer as Adam.
+Transfer learning is implemented for the PCE and WAC, excluding the prediction head of WAC.
+Specifically, these network components are pre-trained on the ImageNet \citep{deng2009imagenet} ahead of training.
 We show the network component with and without transfer learning in solid and dotted lines in \cref{fig2}, respectively.

-\textbf{Hyperparameters} We train all models for 20 epochs with an initial learning rate of 0.003.
-As the training proceeds, the learning rate is reduced using the ReduceLROnPlateau function with a factor of 0.5 and patience of 5.
-The training batch size is set as 64.
-To manage the computation consumption within a reasonable boundary, we stipulate that the value of $\alpha$, $\beta$, and $\gamma$ can only be selected from \{0.1, 0.2, $0.\dot{3}$, 0.6, 0.8\}, where $0.\dot{3}$ represents $\frac{1}{3}$.
-Besides, at least two coefficients must share the same value.
-Under these conditions, seven groups of $\alpha$, $\beta$, and $\gamma$ are generated, as shown in \cref{tab2} or \cref{tab3}.
+To manage the computation consumption within a reasonable boundary, we stipulate the value of $\alpha$, $\beta$, and $\gamma$ selected from \{0.1, 0.2, $0.\dot{3}$, 0.6, 0.8\}, in which $0.\dot{3}$ represents $\frac{1}{3}$.
+Moreover, two or more coefficients share the same value.
+Under such setup, seven groups of $\alpha$, $\beta$, and $\gamma$ are generated, as shown in \cref{tab2} and \cref{tab3}.
+We perform our experiments using NVIDIA RTX A6000 and Intel Xeon 3204 on Pytorch 1.13.1.
+Detailed libraries can be accessed from our GitHub repository.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}